kelvinlegolas3/deviance-raft/README.md

 ## Objectives
 - To allow contributors to "host" the latest changes of the Deviance world.
 - Instead of having to wait for the main creator to launch the world, you can just get the latest save files in this repository and paste in your "World" folder.
-- That way, you can launch Raft and host it on your own.
+With that, you can launch RAFT© and host the Deviance world on your own.

 ## How?
 1. Message me on discord if you would like to become a **contributor**. **Leonhardt#8582**